Frequently Asked Questions

 • dl.vanadium.app

-Our implementation of the policy primarily consists of making sure our servers only retain logs for 10 days.
+Our implementation of the policy primarily consists of making sure our servers only retain logs for at most 10 days with a lower limit or no persistent logs for certain services.
 In practice, we follow much stricter privacy guidelines than the rules laid out in the EFF policy.
 However, we don't want to define our own complex, ad-hoc privacy policy rather than reusing a sensible one with serious thought put into it by experts.

 Our mail server (mail.grapheneos.org), Matrix server (matrix.grapheneos.org), Element instance (element.grapheneos.org) and Mastodon server (grapheneos.social) only provide accounts for GrapheneOS project members so most functionality is outside the scope of what's relevant to a public privacy policy.